cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ## Outline

-*This online class **starts on May 5th, 2020 but all content will remain online on Github for those who want to start later (or in a few years)**.
-I will upload videos once in a week.* Please note that some weeks contain multiple videos:
+Here is a schedule for this class.
+Please note that some weeks contain multiple videos:

 | Week      | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |